(January 2016 to June 2016)

 –Superman Vol. 4 #1

 The new Superman (Modern Age Superman, but whom I will refer to simply as Superman from this point forward) has recently publicly debuted.
-He visits the secret Smallville grave of the martyred New Age Man of Steel before flying around the globe saving lives.
+He visits the secret Smallville grave of the martyred New 52 Man of Steel before flying around the globe saving lives.
 Back at Smith Farm, Jonathan tries to rescue his kitty Goldie from a hawk, but uses too much heat-vision and fries both animals.
 Young neighbor Kathy Branden sees the whole thing and later visits the Smiths to introduce herself.
 Later that night, an angsty Jonathan looks out his window to see his dad, in costume, meeting with Batman and Wonder Woman.
 Superman reenters the house and tells Jonathan to come with him.
-(As revealed in Superman Vol. 4 #2, Wonder Woman and Batman came to check up on Clark.
+(As referenced in Superman Vol. 4 #2, Wonder Woman and Batman came to check up on Clark.
 During their conversation, a distress alert came in from a US Coast Guard icebreaker ship.
 Superman asked Wonder Woman and Batman if he could take his son on his first official mission to deal with the problem without the Justice League’s assistance.
 Wonder Woman and Batman agreed.)

 –Superman Vol. 4 #6